 Yamaha hit massive success in the late ‘70 with NS10M, now a legend.
 They continued their work on studio monitors and today we have the HS series which doesn’t disappoint.
 Both the old and the new made a reputation for highlighting defects in the mix.

-Budget alternative – Mackie CR4
+Best entry level – Mackie CR4

 The Mackie CR series is labeled as a multimedia monitor aimed at people that work with sound but not necessarily musicians.
 Think of video creators, indie filmmakers, podcasts and such.
 They pack some great features and decent sound for the money.
 And they are affordable.